diegoMasin/dev-news-front-nextjs/README.md

 ###### GITHUB_SECRET_ID=

 ```
-Generate Client secrets and Copy Client ID.
-Be careful, if you lose the secret, you'll have to create another one.
+Generate Client secrets and Copy Client ID.<br> Be careful, if you lose the secret, you'll have to create another one.
 ```

-**FaunaDB**
+**FaunaDB** -
 Create account on FaunaDB.
 Create Database.
 Create collections: users (email, stripe_customer_id) and subscriptions (id, userId, status, priceId).
 Create Indexes:

 - subscription_by_id: data.id